 Financial planning clients will need to pay either a fixed fee or hourly fee.
 Should you abide by a fixed fee schedule, your rates will be negotiated in advance, while hourly fees typically fall within $150 to $300 an hour.
 RWM’s general consulting services follow essentially the same fee structure.

-Check out the table below to see how Redwood’s fees for its portfolio management services compare to those at similar financial advisor firms.
+Check out the table below to see how Redwood’s fees for its portfolio management services compare.
 Note that these fees are only estimates and actual costs may vary.

 What to Watch Out For